 7.15.20 Most potential problems can be avoided by aligning the trail on adjacent land such as an embankment, or by avoiding specific areas that are known to be sensitive.
-The trail may also alleviate pressure over these areas by concentrating most use on a nearby route that is more resilient.
+The trail may also alleviate pressures that arise from existing routes over these areas, by providing a safer and more convenient route around the coast which people will generally prefer.